ZeIRoIL/BakeSchoolAdmin/README.md

 To build the programme, you need to host Docker locally.
 You sould push the official MongoDb Image.
 `docker pull mongo`
 Load the image into your own Docker and run it.
+It can be possible that you need the package Prism Microsoft to load the event in the program.

+Last, you build with your .sln file a project and can start with the applications.

 First start of the programm, it will create a database "LearnBakeDb" with two collections:
 "CategoryCollection"